Back to blog

 But it does mean extra care is smart, especially when the scan leads to payments, logins, or forms.

-For the safety side of this topic, read QR Code Safety and Quishing: Complete Guide for Everyday Scans, What Is Quishing?
-The QR Phishing Scam That Can Drain Your Wallet Fast, and How Safe QR Scanner Helps Spot Risky QR Links Before You Open the Browser.
+For the safety side of this topic, read QR Code Safety and Quishing: Complete Guide for Everyday Scans and Fake Bank QR Codes: How to Protect Your Account.

 Before Printing Thousands of QR Codes